 Read more about the history and details of the Guadalupe Parish

-It took 14 years to rebuild a replacement for the crown, in the meantime, a fiberglass version was placed on the tower, a model that, as it grew old, started falling apart and lost its shape when it couldn't bear its own weight any longer.
+It took 14 years to rebuild a replacement for the crown, in that time, a temporary fiberglass version was placed on the tower.
+It happened that time passed and this temporary solution was just left there, as it grew old, it started falling apart and lost its shape when it could no longer bear its weight.

-On October 12th, 2009, a new crown based on the design of José Esteban Ramírez Guareño was sculpted by artist Carlos Terres (born in Lagos de Moreno, Jalisco, Mexico, October 30th, 1950) was once again placed on top of the Guadalupe Church, re-establishing the symbol that represents Puerto Vallarta around the world in full glory and majesty.
+Finally on October 12th, 2009, a new crown - based on the José Esteban Ramírez Guareño design that was sculpted by artist Carlos Terres (born in Lagos de Moreno, Jalisco, Mexico, October 30th, 1950) - was once again placed on top of the Guadalupe Church tower, bringing back, in full glory and majesty, the symbol that represents Puerto Vallarta around the world.

-The crown itself embraces a series of symbols and numbers that all have a specific religious meaning.
+The crown includes a series of symbols and numbers that all have a specific religious meaning.